-All instructors and event judges or evaluators must complete a certification program.
-The Claremont Summer programs are the only extant summer debate and communication enrichment programs requiring staff instructor certification.
+All staff instructors and event judges or evaluators must complete a certification program.
+The Claremont Summer programs are the only extant summer debate and communication enrichment programs requiring staff instructor and judge/evaluator certification.
 Certification ensures a knowledgeable staff, diligent lesson planning, and implementation of best practices.

 2. LOWEST STUDENT – FACULTY RATIO

 It is 4-1.
 Other programs boast of ratios that are 10-1 or 16-1.
 Personal attention is assured.

 Not simply a group of individuals who have learned debate formats and communication skills but the FOUNDERS of debate formats – MSPDP, HSPDP, YPDP, IPDP, and CHSSA parliamentary debate and the CREATORS of professional communication training methods, including the PROPS system; the debaters and COACHES earning 20 national championships; the AUTHORS of more than 15 debate textbooks; the LEADERS in national and international debate promotion with more than 750,000 students and teachers involved in class and contest debate programs each year; the DIRECTORS AND FACULTY of more than 250 summer institute sessions; the PROGRAM MANAGERS of international debating opportunities for students in more than 20 countries; and the CONSULTANTS on professional communication for educational institutions, businesses, government agencies, and non-profit organizations in a half dozen countries.